 The course aims to describe the optimized optical systems for the acquisition of images for photogrammetric use and to teach the extraction processes of topographic information from satellite images of planetary surfaces.
 Participants will receive an introduction of the fundamentals of optics and digital photogrammetry oriented to the acquisition systems for the extraction of Digital Elevation Models and orthophotos.
 The course will offer a complete overview of the three-dimensional reconstruction process starting from the design of an optical payload (current such as CaSSIS for ExoMars2016 and STC / SYMBIO-SYS for the BepiColombo mission or future such as PANCAM for the Daedalus mission), to the use of Spice Kernels and the photogrammetric current algorithmic basis.

-Space optics and detectors (Prof. G. Naletto / Prof. M.-G. Pelizzo/ Prof. A. J. Corso, 30-hour course)
+Space Optics (Prof. Prof. M.-G. Pelizzo/ Prof. A. J. Corso, 20-hour course)

 Propagation models of light.
+Realization of an optical system: design, opto-mechanics, alignment and integration, calibration.
 Geometrical optics and wave optics.
 Reflection and refraction laws.
 Image formation.
 Diffraction limited system and Airy Disk.
 Paraxial optics.
 Lens and mirrors components in paraxial optics.
-Apertures and diaphragms, Field of view and f-number.
+Apertures and diaphragms, field of view and f-number.
 Optical path, chromatic aberration and first order aberrations.
 Wavefront aberrations.
 Point Spread Function.
 Resolution of an imaging system.
-Telescopes: Gregorian, Galileian, Cassegrain, Smith Camera.
+Telescopes: Gregorian, Galileian, Cassegrain, Schmidt Camera with examples.
+Introduction to spectroscopic systems.
+Grating theory.
+Fundamental configurations with examples.
+Multispectral and Hyperspectral imaging.
+Ray-tracing with professional software.
+Design, analysis and optimization of a single lens and an achromatic doublet.
+Performances of optics system by merit figures.
+Design and optimization of a Schmidt camera and of a Cassegrain telescope.
+Even-polynomial plate and Maksutov meniscus for spherical aberration correction.
+Field flattener.